 Product and customer teams should also think about how to improve ecommerce payment interactions.
 Depending on your brand’s offerings, they might suggest things like mobile wallets, buy-now-pay-later, or revenue models like subscriptions.

 Payment is part of the journey.
 It affects the shopper’s experiences, your checkout conversion rates, and brand loyalty.
-It needs to be simple, accurate, and safe — every time.

 Business users also need to have important metrics across commerce and payments, and generate reports and dashboards around them easily.
 For example, if abandoned cart metrics suddenly increase in a specific part of the world, commerce teams can investigate what’s going wrong during the checkout process and determine the right path forward.

 2. Adapt quickly to new ecommerce payment preferences